biotcm/CIPHER/README.md

-# iCIPHER
+# CIPHER2

-Iteratively Correlating protein Interaction network and PHEnotype network to pRedict disease genes and disease symptoms
+Correlating protein Interaction network and PHEnotype network to pRedict disease genes and disease symptoms